 Today’s dental implant restorations are virtually indistinguishable from other teeth.
 This appearance is aided in part by the structural and functional connection between the implant and the living bone.
 The procedure is typically performed in a single sitting but requires a period of osseointegration.

 Osseointegration is the process by which the implant anchors to the jaw bone.
-An osseointegrated implant takes anywhere from three to six months to anchor and heal, at which point your dentist can complete the procedure by placing a crown restoration.
+An osseointegrated implant takes anywhere from six weeks to six months to anchor and heal, at which point your dentist can complete the procedure by placing a crown, bridge or hybrid denture restoration.
 If osseointegration does not occur, the implant will fail.

 Dental implantation, which is performed to replace missing teeth, can be done any time after adolescence or when bone growth is complete.
 Certain medical conditions, such as active diabetes, cancer or periodontal disease, may require additional treatment before the procedure can be performed.